Are my breasts normal? A source of shame?

 Do you have to have breasts to be a real woman?

 As soon as breasts develop, there are those who look forward to them, and those who prefer it when they're not there.
-Then there's the stereotype of the woman who must have beautiful, round breasts that don't droop, that are soft, fluffy and voluminous at the same time, just like in films or advertisements.
+Then there's the stereotype of the woman who must have beautiful, round breasts that don't droop, that are soft, fluffy and voluminous at the same time, just like in films or advertising.
 Coupled with this concept is the idea that to be a "real" woman, you have to have breasts.
 For some, breasts are sexual objects; for others, they are the means of nourishing a child.

 To stick to this image of perfect breasts, we resort to lingerie, push-ups, exercises to make them firmer, surgery to make them bigger, to make them smaller, and anything else that might make our breasts more "beautiful", more "pleasing to the eye", more politically correct and in line with the "norm".